LisaMcCormack/CV/README.md

 ## Skills

-#### Conscientious
+#### Driven to Improve

-I am always looking to gain mastery in fields as diverse as the art of good essay writing, accountancy, classrooom management and new computer languages.
 I am a perfectionist, and this pushes me to be stronger faster.
+I want to receive feedback and criticism so that I can work on areas of weakness.

+####

 I could have spent my 20s working in accountancy but I was bold enough to try something new and when I look back at what I have achieved in the past six years I feel proud.

 #### A Team Player